-Materials that allow the flow of charge (current) or thermal energy through it with less resistance are considered good conductors and conductivity is the measure of the ability of a conducting material through which an electron or electric charge or heat can flow through it.
+Materials that allow the flow of charge (current) or thermal energy (heat) through it with less resistance are considered good conductors and conductivity is the measure of the ability of a conducting material through which an electron or electric charge or heat can flow.

 Electrical conductivity tells us how well a material will allow electricity to travel through it.
-Most people think of copper wires have great electrical conductivity but they are not correct we have many other metals having more conductivity than copper.
+Most people think that copper wires have great electrical conductivity but they are not correct we have many other metals that have more conductivity than copper.

 Electrical conductivity is denoted by the symbol: σ (sigma)